hogihung/binary_ipsum/README.md

 Not there yet, but very close.
 Do you see/understand what the problem is?
-Correct, our binary's that normaly start with a zero are truncated.
+Correct, our binaries that normaly start with a zero are truncated.

 Let's take another crack at it: